Greg Norman's Golf Power

-Greg Norman's Golf Power is a golf-simulation video game developed by Gremlin Interactive for the Nintendo Entertainment System (NES), and published by Virgin Interactive in 1992.
+Greg Norman's Golf Power is a golf-simulation video game developed by Gremlin Interactive for the Nintendo Entertainment System (NES), and published by Virgin Games in 1992.
 It was the final golf title published for the NES.
+A European release was planned but never occurred.

 Gameplay

 Other than bearing the name and likeness of Australian professional golfer Greg Norman, the game is distinguished from most other golf simulations by providing a hole-design mode in which the player can create and customize an 18-hole course.
 The cartridge contained a battery back-up that allowed the player to save their created course.
 Along with the hole-design mode, there are four pre-set courses, taking place in England, Scotland, the United States, and Japan.

 The game made use of the NES Four Score, which allows for four-player gameplay.